Offensive-Penetration-Security/T-Ops/README.md

 <a name="types"></a>
 # Installation Types
 There are prebuilt installation types available each focussing on different aspects to get you started right out of the box.
 The docker-compose files are located in `/opt/tpot/etc/compose`.
-If you want to build your own compose file just create a new one (based on the layout and settings of the prebuilds) in `/opt/tpot/etc/compose` and run `tped.sh` afterwards to point T-Pot to the new compose file and run you personalized edition.
+If you want to build your own compose file just create a new one (based on the layout and settings of the prebuilds) in `/opt/tpot/etc/compose` and run `tped.sh` afterwards to point T-Ops to the new compose file and run you personalized edition.

 ##### Standard
 - Honeypots: adbhoney, ciscoasa, citrixhoneypot, conpot, cowrie, dicompot, dionaea, elasticpot, heralding, honeysap, honeytrap, mailoney, medpot, rdpy, snare & tanner